 Escaparium : This is by far the coolest escape room I’ve ever seen!
 Escaparium has a couple locations and we received a full tour during our visit.
 What I loved most was how intricate each of the rooms were, it reminded me of Universal Studios!
 The kids played in a Lego inspired room and it was so fascinating to watch them figure out the clues.
 I did step in a few times but it was mostly the 8 year old running the show.
 There is a “master” watching and communicating via walkie-talkies when needed but for the most part, the kids ran between two rooms trying to solve the mystery over the course of an hour.
 If we lived closer, I’d probably look at getting a membership here because the rooms for the older folks looked absolutely intriguing.
 They also have a lot of VR games but it was the escape rooms that really piqued my interest.
 It would be very fun to bring a group of friends and spend an evening there.
 Highly recommend checking them out (even though they are not on the 360 bus line) because the owners have really invested a lot of energy into making each room extremely detailed.

-Armand-Frappier Museum : A visit to this museum (which was in a small house – they will be moving to a bigger location in the near future) was exactly what our kids teachers would appreciate.
-The Armand-Frappier Museum is dedicated to life sciences and health.
+Musée de la santé Armand-Frappier : A visit to this museum (which was in a small house – they will be moving to a bigger location in the near future) was exactly what our kids teachers would appreciate.
+The Musée de la santé Armand-Frappier is dedicated to life sciences and health.
 During our visit the museum was not busy as it was a Monday and most kids were at school.
-This meant that we had a dedicated scientist who took the kids through the various exhibits, starting with the temporary “Us vs. Them.
-From prejudice to racism” (it goes on until June 19, 2020) .
+This meant that we had a dedicated scientist who took the kids through the various exhibits which at the time was about prejudice and racism (there are new exhibits now of course).
 I wasn’t sure how receptive the kids would be to the topic (one we chat frequently at home about), and while Akira acted goofy, Apollo took it all in.
 Their favourite part of the tour was when we were taken to the science lab and not only had a chance to wear kid sized lab coats, but also play with the microscopes and learn about various insects and plants.
 It was a fantastic hands-on learning experience and I didn’t feel guilty about having pulled them out of school, that’s for sure!

 Cosmodôme : One of the coolest things we did was visit the Cosmodome which is a space museum in Laval.
 We only popped in for an hour and a half but I think it’s safe to say that we could have spent an entire day here.
 Families can opt to roam around the exhibits or upgrade their experience to actually partake in interactive missions.
+There is an Astralis spacecraft is now used for the Cosmo Mission and families can buy tickets for this experience.
 The 1 hour long missions were very cool and perfect for those aged 8 and above (though all ages are welcomed).
 Through short films and interactive games, you can take up the challenges of the space explorers in a futuristic and very hands-on setting.
 We also did the 4D experience (recommended for kids aged 6 and above) which features a 5 minute movie.
 We did the Glacier Race and even I loved that 4D experience.
-They also offer a space shuttle tour on weekends throughout the year and daily in the summer.
-Kids get to step into the Endeavour space shuttle and learn about how astronauts live during their missions.

 Children’s Museum /Musée pour enfants: We had some time to spare between our last planned activity and our Via Rail train back to Toronto so the kids and I enjoyed an impromptu visit to the Laval Children’s Museum.
 The space spans two floors and I thought we’d be done within 45 minutes but even after an hour and a half, they didn’t want to leave.
 The museum is targeted at those aged 2 to 8 years and encourages kids to explore various professions.
 More than 22 professions are represented in the mini city and kids can become a policeman, discover the veterinary hospital, maneuver the mechanical shovel, milk Delphine the cow, perform on a theatre stage amongst other things.